ryami333/guitar-build/README.md

 ![all-cut-with-neck-sitting-in-pocket](all-cut-with-neck-sitting-in-pocket.jpg)
 All cut, with the neck resting in its pocket.

-Because I had not been building to an existing template, and all I had to go on was the sketch I'd drawn above, it was hard to know just how big it would *look* in the flesh once I had cut all three pieces, I took this opportunity to rest the neck in its pocket and place all the hardware on the body in its approximate positions, and just take a moment to consider whether I needed to cut it a little shorter.
+Because I had not been building to an existing template, and all I had to go on was the sketch I'd drawn above, it was hard to know just how big it would *look* in the flesh once I had cut all three pieces, I took this opportunity to rest the neck in its pocket and place all the hardware on the body in its approximate configuration, and considered whether I needed to cut it a little shorter.
 In the end end, I decided I quite liked the size and shape, so I didn't do any more cutting.

-Once I'd cut all three pieces of the body which I had measured to 40mm, I had a moment to consider the size of the guitar.

 ![hardware-sitting-on-body](hardware-sitting-on-body.jpg)
 Checking the size and shape after cutting by placing all the hardware on the guitar.